 There are tons of options out there for colors and styles of curtains and blinds, it really just comes down to what your style is and how you want your room to feel (check out this blog post if you need help figuring out your style).
 That's enough to cover in a whole separate blog post, but a good start is to look on Pinterest and search tons of blinds and curtain images and see what you're drawn to.

 One of the most common types of blinds these days are wood blinds.
 They are beautiful, versatile, and functional.
 You all know I'm partial to wood blinds and love the warmth and texture they add to a room.
-We first got wood blinds in our kitchen a couple years ago (still working on making over the rest of the space...renovation happening hopefully this fall/winter!), then we got them in our living room, and now we have them in our bedroom.
+We first got wood blinds in living room a couple years ago, and now we have them in our bedroom.
 They truly look amazing in any space and come in so many different shades and textures.
 The photos really don't do these blinds justice.
 They have more texture and look even more beautiful in person.

 I'm a sucker for lots of natural light in our home so it's important to me that we don't block out lots of light.
 Wood blinds are perfect for this because they naturally let light in through the woven wood, yet give enough privacy that you can't totally see in our windows at night.
 We do have privacy liners for our wood blinds just in case we want to completely block everything out, but we honestly never use them in our kitchen our living room.